 I often get many questions and people email me photos of their chrysalides that they are not sure about.
 I thought I would share my knowledge and experience with chrysalides with everyone.
 These chrysalides below are all healthy, you will notice the wings of the monarch a couple of days before emergence begins.
 It just so happens I must take most of my photos after the rain has stopped, this is not the chrysalis sweating!
 Continue reading “Chrysalides: The Good and the Bad”

 Book me for as a guest speaker at your next garden club night, rotary club or Lions club.
 I will talk all about raising caterpillars, monarchs and caring for the swan plants once they have been demolished so they will replenish again for the next batch of caterpillars.
 I will guide you how to create that perfect butterfly garden at home or a school or local business.
 Continue reading “Guest Speaker – Book Me”

 I’m sitting here in my garden (my office) in the shade with heaps of Monarchs fluttering around me, wanting to be seen, and it makes me feel so blessed and happy.
 I regularly get asked why I do what I do and what started me off on this journey raising awareness and caring for Monarch butterflies.

 I had my first successful chrysalis of the season this week!!
 I’m so far behind this year.
 I had heaps of caterpillars, but I lost many within 24hrs due to my next door neighbour who booked in the spider proofing man round to her house!!
-Chemicals were sprayed within a metre from all of my swan plants in one of the windiest NW Canterbury spring days!!
+Chemicals were sprayed a few metres from all of my swan plants in one of the windiest North West Canterbury spring days!!